npqace/VietJusticIA/ai-engine/data/crawler/README.md

 This directory contains an advanced, concurrent Python web crawler for `aitracuuluat.vn`.

 This version has been completely refactored to use the website's internal API for fetching document metadata, making it significantly faster and more reliable than traditional web scraping.
-Browser automation is now used only for the essential task of extracting the full text content of each document.
+Playwright browser automation is used for extracting the full text content of each document.

 ## 1. How it Works

 1.  **API-First Metadata Fetching**: The crawler authenticates with the site's API using a bearer token.
 It first fetches a list of documents for the "Giáo dục" (Education) category and then retrieves the full, detailed metadata for each document individually.
 2.  **Concurrent Content Scraping**: Using a `ThreadPoolExecutor`, the script launches multiple worker threads to scrape the document content pages in parallel.
 This dramatically speeds up the overall crawling process.
-3.  **Persistent Login Session**: The script connects to a pre-launched instance of your Chrome browser.
-This allows all worker threads to share the same browser context, reusing your logged-in session and cookies to access document content that may be behind a login wall.
+3.  **Playwright Browser Automation**: Each worker thread connects to a pre-launched Chrome browser instance via the debugging port.
+Workers create their own browser contexts to scrape document content, ensuring reliable access to pages that may require authentication.
+4.  **Status Filtering**: The crawler can filter documents by their legal status (`tinh_trang` field) before scraping content.
+This allows you to collect only documents with specific statuses like "Còn hiệu lực" (Still in effect), "Hết hiệu lực" (Expired), or "Không xác định" (Undetermined).

 ## 2. Setup and Usage